-On one hand, while the number of visually impaired is on a rise in this colorful world, on the other, technology has made a series of advancements to impart all the possible visual abilities to the impaired so that there is no difference in the digital experience that someone with a perfect vision and those who challenge on the front encounters.
+On one hand, while the number of visual impairment is on a rise in this colorful world, on the other, technology has made a series of advancements to impart all the possible visual abilities to the impaired.
+This is so because there should be no difference in the digital experience that someone with a perfect vision and those who are challenged on the front encounters.

 However, if you look at the time that has gone by, while it is impossible to argue that revolutionary work has been done to make the visually impaired independent (such as voice-based user interfaces), the grim side of it all remains – out of all the mobile app user demographics, visually impaired are the ones that are rarely planned for (if at all brought out of the backseat).

-But when you too, like those technologists who work at making the digital experience similar for both the user set, look at designing accessibility apps for visually impaired holistically, what you are likely to find a promising scenario.
-A situation suggesting that designing apps for the visually impaired is not just a humanitarian move but also your ticket to reaching that n – 285 million user base.
+But when you too, like those technologists who work at making the digital experience similar for both the user set, look for the design accessibility apps for visually impaired holistically, what you are likely to find a promising scenario.
+A situation suggesting that designing accessible app design for visually impaired is not just a humanitarian move but also your ticket to reaching that number – 285 million user base.

 For those of you who are still sitting on the edge on whether or not to invest in accessibility apps development or if you are still unsure on the clarity if at all your user base is made up of any share of the visually impaired population, let us concur here that there are in fact ways to make your app accessible without having to ignore the 70% of world’s population.

 In this article, we are going to look at the different ways you can inculcate accessibility in your app design to impart a memorable user experience to the millions of people suffering from visual impairments in the world.

 But before we head there, let us step into the shoes of the visually impaired and see what they see.

 The concept of color blindness does not automatically mean a situation where visual impairment sufferers see things in black and white.
 In most cases, users simply confuse one color with another for they cannot see any difference.